pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-sharinglink-add.md

 # spo file sharinglink add

-Creates a new sharing link to a file
+Creates a new sharing link for a file

 ## Usage